edemaine/furls/README.md

 * `.trigger(event, ...)`: Force `event` to occur with specified arguments.
   (You probably shouldn't need this.)

-There are currently two types of events that occur:
+There are currently three types of events that occur:

 * `'inputChange'`: An input changed in value.
 (Null changes don't count.)
   Argument is the internal representation of the input (see below).